I am, and have been for a long time a “tree hugger.”

 Trees are a life form I love and respect.
 These sentinels of nature have “seen” history in the making, provided lumber for building the boats that made history, homes that housed historical people and events for centuries.
 Trees hold the records of the effects of climate changes recorded in their rings.

 Trees are more like people than we realize.
 Think about it.
 They have seedlings, which often grow in the shade of their “parent tree.”
 If the seeds land too close to the parent tree, they may not grow at all or may grow up spindly and tall.
-Their height increases as quickly as possible to reach the sun’s light to help compensate for the lack of nutrients in the soil when there are other plants growing nearby.
+Their height increases as quickly as possible to reach the sun’s light to help compensate for the lack of nutrients in the soil when there are other trees growing practically on top of them.

 Some of the little ones survive but few ever achieve the size or health of their parents if they are rooted at their parents’ “feet.”
 (Interesting analogy, huh!)
 Just like children pampered and sheltered too often from the storms of life who grow up weak and dependent.